cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

   counterpartyVersion: string) => (version: string, err: Error) {
   // only unordered channels allowed abortTransactionUnless(order === UNORDERED)
+  // unmarshal version
+  metadata = UnmarshalJSON(counterpartyVersion)
-  // assert that version is "ica" or "ica-2" abortTransactionUnless(counterpartyVersion === "ica")
+  // assert that version is "ica" abortTransactionUnless(matadata.Version === "ica")
+  // assert the choosed encoding is supported. abortTransactionUnless(IsSupportedEncoding(metadata.Encoding))
   // return the same version as counterparty version so long as we support it return counterpartyVersion, nil
 }